 Was your flight canceled amid bad weather?
 What you need to know about rebooking, refunds and more

-WASHINGTON (AP) — Amid peak summer travel, thousands of air travelers faced flight cancellations and delays this weekend and Monday as thunderstorms rolled in across the U.S. East Coast and Midwest.
+WASHINGTON (AP) — Hundreds of thousands of air travelers are facing potential flight cancellations and delays this weekend, the peak of summer travel, as thunderstorms threaten the East Coast, West Coast and points in between.

-In addition to bad weather, a technology failing also contributed to to airline disruptions.
-The Federal Aviation Administration briefly paused operations at Washington, D.C.-area airports Sunday evening due to a problem with the communications system at a major air traffic control facility.
-Departures resumed after repairs were completed.

-Beyond D.C., a chain of flights were also delayed or halted at other major travel hubs — including New York, Chicago and Atlanta — as thunderstorms moved across the country.

-Nearly 2,000 U.S. flights were canceled on Saturday and Sunday combined, according to flight tracking service FlightAware, and more than 1,300 U.S. flights had been canceled as of 2:30 p.m.
-ET Monday.
-Thousands of additional travelers experienced delays.
+Nearly 500 U.S. flights were canceled by midday Thursday, according to flight tracking service FlightAware, and more than 2,700 U.S. flights were delayed.

 Staying calm — and knowing your rights — can go a long way if your flight is canceled, experts say.
 Here’s some of their advice for dealing with a flight cancellation: